Hairline-Keeper/EDAflow_lc3/tools/OpenROAD/src/TritonMacroPlace/README.md

 ## How to Download and Build?
 - If you want to use this as part of the OpenROAD project you should build it and use it from inside the integrated [OpenROAD app](https://github.com/The-OpenROAD-Project/OpenROAD).
-- For OpenROAD-flow users, manuals for released binaries are available in readthedocs. [(Getting-Started)](https://openroad.readthedocs.io/en/latest/user/getting-started.html)
+- For EDAflow_lc3-OpenRoadFlow users, manuals for released binaries are available in readthedocs. [(Getting-Started)](https://openroad.readthedocs.io/en/latest/user/getting-started.html)
 - For developers, manuals for building a binary is available in OpenROAD app repo. [(OpenROAD app)](https://github.com/The-OpenROAD-Project/OpenROAD)
 - Note that TritonMacroPlace is a submodule of OpenROAD repo, and take a place as the **"macro_placement"** command.